FRosner/drunken-data-quality/README.md

 check.hasUniqueKey("_1", "_2").isNeverNull("_1").run()
 ```

-Just as scala version of DDQ, pyddq supports multiple reporters.
+Just as a scala version of DDQ, pyddq supports multiple reporters.
 In order to use
 them, pyddq.streams should be used.

 ```Python